 This blog post is part of an ongoing series for home buyers across the Seattle metro area.
 In previous reports, we examined current real estate conditions in places like Lynnwood, Bellevue, and Kirkland.
 Today, we will take a look at the housing market in nearby Federal Way, Washington.

-The following report will be helpful for anyone who is planning to buy a home in Federal Way in 2018 or 2019.
+The following report will be helpful for anyone who is planning to buy a home in Federal Way in 2020.
 It contains the latest data and trends for this real estate market.

 Home prices in Federal Way, Washington have risen steadily over the last few years, and at a faster pace than most other cities in the U.S. That’s something the city has in common with other housing markets in the Seattle metropolitan area.
 But it’s also a more affordable real estate market when compared to Seattle itself.

-That’s the first thing to know about buying a home in Federal Way in 2018 or 2019.
-While the average house price within the local real estate market is higher the national average, it’s still fairly low by Seattle metro area standards.
+That’s the first thing to know about buying a home in Federal Way in 2020.
+While the average house price within the local real estate market is higher than the national average (which is currently at $244,000), it’s still fairly low by Seattle metro area standards.
 So it could be an affordable alternative for those who want to live in the area but cannot afford Seattle’s much higher home prices.

 Low Supply, Fast Home Sales

-According to the latest real estate market and MLS reports, Federal Way had about a 1.5-month supply of homes for sale as of July 2018.
+There seems to be a common theme in the state of Washington these days: tight inventory.
+Housing supply is incredibly short throughout the state, and that includes Federal Way.
+According to the latest real estate market and MLS reports, the overall King County had just over a month supply of homes for sale as of February 2020.
 That’s much lower than the five to six months that is considered to be a balanced market.
 So the local real estate scene still favors sellers over buyers, from a supply-and-demand perspective.